Hk9193/Data_Scrapper_Auto_Captcha_Solver/README.md

 Process
 ## Complete CAPTCHA Solver Flow — How It Works

-The log confirms the fixes are working — **3 successful CAPTCHA solves** at 18:34, 18:53, and 19:04.

 Here's the complete end-to-end flow of how the CAPTCHA solver detects and solves Google reCAPTCHA:

 ---